 Jean sensed something was wrong.
-He was using the backhoe to dig a pond for our new beaver rehabilitation project.* He noticed two killdeer running on the ground and fluttering their wings as if wounded, trying to attract his attention.
-He suddenly realized, ‘There’s a nest somewhere here!’ and they were trying to lure him away with the promise of themselves as prey.
-He was digging for a good cause – to save beaver.
+He was using the backhoe to dig a pond for our new beaver rehabilitation project.
+He noticed two killdeer running on the ground and fluttering their wings as if wounded, trying to attract his attention.
+He suddenly realized, “There’s a nest somewhere here!”
+They were trying to lure him away with the promise of themselves as prey.
+He was digging for a good cause—to save beaver.
 But apparently the birds had decided this is where they were going to have their family.
 He stopped the backhoe and got out to look for the nest.
 The ground was all rocks and killdeer eggs are perfectly camouflaged for that setting.
 He could look for a long time and not see them.
 “So I sat down on the bank and I tried to locate where they laid their egg and so I could start excavating.
-I listened; felt for, energy.
+I listened, felt for energy.
 The energy of life inside an egg.
 The energy of creation.
 In that space and time something was being created.
 Energy in the process of becoming bird.”

 He sat for a few minutes and began to sense the general direction of the source.
-He walked towards it and when he was close enough, it said “right here.”
+He walked towards it and when he was close enough, it said, “Right here.”
 There was an egg, lying indistinguishable among small egg-sized rocks.
 He put a few more rocks around it to mark the spot so he wouldn’t accidentally run over them, and continued excavating.
 He told me about it and I was worried the nest was too close to that big noisy backhoe.
-It was a difficult choice – if we move it will she come back?
-If we don’t move it will she come back?
-We relocated the egg several feet back, not so far that she wouldn’t miss it.
-We hoped.
+It was a difficult choice—if we move the egg, will the mother come back?
+If we don’t move it, will she come back?
+We relocated the egg several feet back, not so far that she would miss it—we hoped.
 When he came the next day and looked for the egg, there were two.
 But as he started on the backhoe work again, he said, “There was a female bird three feet away from the nest area just staring at me.
 I felt despair from her.
-She wasn’t trying to look wounded – just despair.
+She wasn’t trying to look wounded—just despair.
 I felt so horrible.
 I just destroyed a possible family.
 That year’s hope.
 I finished what I needed to do but never saw the parents again.”

 How to Truly Hear Animals